curl/curl/docs/libcurl/opts/CURLINFO_EARLYDATA_SENT_T.md

 # DESCRIPTION

-Pass a pointer to a *curl_off_t* to receive the total amount of bytes that were sent to the server as TLSv1.3 earlydata.
+Pass a pointer to an *curl_off_t* to receive the total amount of bytes that were sent to the server as TLSv1.3 early data.
 When no TLS early data is used, this reports 0.

-TLS earlydata is only attempted when CURLSSLOPT_EARLYDATA is set for the transfer.
+TLS early data is only attempted when CURLSSLOPT_EARLYDATA is set for the transfer.
 In addition, it is only used by libcurl when a TLS session exists that announces support.

-Note that the amount is **negative** when the sent data was rejected by the server.
-TLS allows a server that announces support for earlydata to reject any attempt to use it at its own discretion.
+The amount is **negative** when the sent data was rejected by the server.
+TLS allows a server that announces support for early data to reject any attempt to use it at its own discretion.
 When for example 127 bytes had been sent, but were rejected, it reports -127 as the amount "sent".